moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

    }

    void loop() {
-       // update the photocell reading
+       // update the photocell reading (voltage)
        y =

        // compute the error between the reading and the desired value